Vice President of Vehicle Technology

 Specialty Equipment Market Association (SEMA)

-John is currently a director of the Carroll A. Campbell Jr., Graduate Engineering Center Industrial Advisory Board at Clemson University, as well as an advisor at Techstars Mobility in Detroit where he is helping develop, train and mentor engineers and new start-ups by aligning advanced technology ventures with next-generation talent development.
-Mr. Waraniak has held executive management positions with global and entrepreneurial companies, including TATA Motors, Johnson Controls, General Motors, Hughes Aircraft, Northrop and No Fear.
-In addition to helping these companies achieve lean product-process operations, innovative growth, brand leadership and improved profitability, Mr. Waraniak led the transfer of technology and best practices from Hughes Aircraft to General Motors to deliver industry-leading products for safety, performance, electronics and winning motorsports programs.
-He was one the founding members of the pioneering GM Sports Medicine and Science Program where he helped lead the development of many of today’s race safety innovations including Event Data Recorders and the HANS device.
-John was also a lead engineer for structural integrity and damage tolerance design on the B-2 stealth bomber program with a top secret NSA security clearance while at Northrop.
+He serves as a director of the Carroll A. Campbell Jr., Graduate Engineering Center Industrial Advisory Board at Clemson University, as well as an advisor and mentor at Techstars Mobility in Detroit and a founding member and co-chair of the SAE Connect2Car Executive Leadership Committee.
+He has held executive management positions with global and entrepreneurial companies, including TATA Motors, Johnson Controls, General Motors, Hughes Aircraft, Northrop and No Fear.
+Waraniak led the transfer of technology and best practices from Hughes Aircraft to General Motors to deliver industry-leading products and processes for safety, performance, electronics and winning motorsports programs.
+He was one the founding members of the GM Sports Medicine and Science Program where he helped lead the development of many of today’s race safety innovations including Event and Crash Data Recorders and the HANS device.
+Mr. Waraniak was also a lead engineer for structural integrity and damage tolerance design on the B-2 stealth bomber program with a top-secret NSA security clearance while at Northrop.

 Mr. Waraniak earned a bachelor’s degree in mechanical engineering from the University of Michigan.
 He has a master’s degree in mechanical and industrial engineering from the University of Illinois and a master’s degree in engineering management from West Coast University.
 He also graduated from the California Institute of Technology’s Executive Engineering Management Program.
-Born and raised in the Motor City of Detroit, Michigan, Mr. Waraniak is an avid auto industry, action sports and motocross enthusiast.
+Born and raised in the Motor City of Detroit, Michigan, Waraniak is an avid auto industry, mountain bike and motocross enthusiast.
 He lives in West Bloomfield, Michigan with his wife Terri and has two sons, Scott and Jeff.